edringtondc/react-portfolio/README.md

-### Personal Portfolio
+# Personal Portfolio

-# Built without create-react-app, deployed on AWS S3, and styled with react-materialize
+### Built without create-react-app, deployed on AWS S3, and styled with react-materialize
+See it live here [https://elisabethedrington.com]